HuNguyen51/HuNguyen51/README.md

 <h1 align="center">Hi 👋, I'm Nguyen Hung</h1>
-<h3 align="center">An AI student from Viet Nam</h3>
+<h3 align="center">An AI Developer from Viet Nam</h3>

-- 🔭 I’m currently working on **some small AI project such as image processing, natural language processing, automatic speech recognition**

-- 🌱 I’m currently learning **Computer vision, BERT, GPT, big data, LLMs, Prompt Engineering**
+- 🔭 I am a newly graduated AI engineer from Ton Duc Thang University with GPA 8.5+, with a solid foundation in Machine Learning, Deep Learning and Computer Vision.
+I have practical experience in problems such as image classification, object detection, object tracking, natural language processing and data prediction.
+With the desire to become an AI Engineer, I am always looking for opportunities to research and apply new technologies.

 - 👨‍💻 All of my projects are available at [https://github.com/HuNguyen51?tab=repositories](https://github.com/HuNguyen51?tab=repositories)

-- 💬 Ask me about **Python**
+- 💬 Ask me about **AI**

 - 📫 How to reach me: **hunguyen3525@gmail.com**